-Girl killed at St. Louis high school was ‘wonderful, joyful’

-Alexandria Bell, 16. died Monday morning when Orlando Harris broke into Central Visual and Performing Arts High School and began shooting.
-Teacher Jean Kuczka also died and seven other students were injured.
-Police killed Harris in an exchange of gunfire minutes after they arrived.

-Bell’s death was confirmed by her father, Andre Bell of Los Angeles, in interviews with the St. Louis Post-Dispatch and KSDK-TV.
+St. Louis school gunman had AR-15-style weapon, 600 rounds of ammo

-“Alexandria was my everything,” Andre Bell told the TV station.
+“Alexandria was my everything,” her father, Andre Bell, told KSDK-TV.
 “She was joyful, wonderful and just a great person.”

-Alexandria, a 10th grader, was outgoing, loved to dance and was a member of the school’s junior varsity dance team.
+Alexandria, a 10th-grader, was outgoing, loved to dance and was a member of the school’s junior varsity dance team.

 “She was the girl I loved to see and loved to hear from.
 No matter how I felt, I could always talk to her and it was alright.
 That was my baby,” Andre Bell said.

-Harris, 19, graduated from the school last year.
-The FBI was assisting police in trying to determine a motive, but Police commissioner Michael Sack said at a news conference that mental health issues may have been a factor.

-Authorities did not name the victims, but the Post-Dispatch identified the dead teacher as Jean Kuczka, 61.
-Her daughter said her mother was killed when the gunman burst into her classroom and she moved between him and her students.
+Abby Kuczka said her mother was killed when the gunman burst into her classroom and she moved between him and her students.

-“My mom loved kids,” Abbey Kuczka told the newspaper.
+“My mom loved kids,” Abbey Kuczka told the St. Louis Post-Dispatch.
 “She loved her students.
 I know her students looked at her like she was their mom.”

 The seven injured students are all 15 or 16 years old.
 All were listed in stable condition.
-Sack said four suffered gunshot or graze wounds, two had bruises and one had a broken ankle.
+Sack said four suffered gunshot or graze wounds, two had bruises and one had a broken ankle — apparently from jumping out of the three-story building.

 The school in south St. Louis was locked, with seven security guards near each door, St. Louis Schools Superintendent Kelvin Adams said.
 A security guard initially became alarmed when he saw the gunman trying to get in one of the doors.
 He was armed with a gun and “there was no mystery about what was going to happen.
 He had it out and entered in an aggressive, violent manner,” Sack said.

-Note: This story has been corrected to show that Alexandria Bell was 15, not 16 as police had previously stated.